pradeep720/ArmTemplateAppservice/README.md

 # ArmTemplateAppservice

-## It contains arm template for app services
+## It contains arm template for app services template and parameters

 ### webhook check